 The Platform Group Targets €1B Profitable AEP Pharma Acquisition & New Segment

-The Platform Group is set to reshape its portfolio with a major move into pharma distribution, planning the acquisition of AEP GmbH and a new Pharma & Service Goods segment.
+The Platform Group is set to reshape its future, planning the acquisition of AEP Pharma to build a powerful, independent Pharma & Service Goods segment.

 Foto: adobe.stock.com